newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/detective-employees.md

 :::callout{ showHeader="false" headerText="" showIcon="false" calloutType="informational" }

-You must also complete, sign, and notarize an [Employee Statement Form](https
+You must also complete, sign, and notarize an [Employee Statement Form](https://www.nj.gov/njsp/private-detective/pdf/pd-agency-statement.pdf) for each of your employees.
+The form must be kept with your business records.

 :::